-- Oracle Cloud Applications developers, who need to extend their Apps with business-specific customizations;
+- Oracle Cloud Applications developers, who need to extend their applications with business-specific customizations;

-- Low-code developers, who want to create web or mobile apps using a visual designer;
+- Low-code developers, who want to create applications using a visual designer;

-- Experienced programmers, who want to modify the source code for web and mobile apps created by others, or to develop bespoke apps using the web programming language of their choice.
+- Experienced programmers, who want to modify the source code for applications created by others, or to develop bespoke apps using the web programming language of their choice.